dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheDisassembler.md

-# How to use the disassembler
+# Using the Disassembler

-## Running the disassembler
+## Running the Disassembler

-Moira features a built-in disassembler which allows to create textual representations for instructions, the program counter and the status register.
-Textual representations can be created with the following API functions:
+Moira includes a built-in disassembler that converts instructions, the program counter, and the status register into human-readable text.
+The following API functions generate textual representations:

-- `int disassemble(u32 addr, char *str) const`
+- `int disassemble(char *str, u32 addr) const`

-    This functions disassembles the command at the specified address.
-It is the responsibility of the caller to ensure that the target string is initialized and large enough to hold the generated string.
-The function returns the number of bytes that the disassembled instruction occupies in memory.
+   Disassembles the instruction at the specified address.
+The caller must ensure that the target string is initialized and large enough to hold the output.
+The function returns how many bytes the disassembled instruction occupies in memory, making it easy to know where the next instruction starts.

-- `void disassembleWord(u32 value, char *str) const`

-    Returns a textual representation for a single word from memory.

-- `void disassembleMemory(u32 addr, int cnt, char *str) const`

-    Returns a textual representation for one or more words from memory.

-- `void disassemblePC(u32 pc, char *str) const`

-    Creates a textual representation for the passed-in value of the program counter.
-If the first parameter is omitted, the current value of the program counter is disassembled.

-- `void disassembleSR(const StatusRegister &sr, char *str) const`
+- `void disassembleSR(char *str, const StatusRegister &sr) const;`

-    Creates a textual representation for the referenced status register.
-If the first parameter is omitted, the current status register is disassembled.
+    Creates a textual representation for the referenced status register state.
+If the second parameter is omitted, the current state of the status register is disassembled.

+- `void dump8(char *str, u8 value) const`
+- `void dump16(char *str, u16 value) const`
+- `void dump24(char *str, u32 value) const`
+- `void dump32(char *str, u32 value) const`

+   These functions generate a textual representation of the provided integer value.

-## Customizing output
+## Customizing Output

 The disassembler output can be customized in various ways by calling one of the following API functions:

-- `void setDasmSyntax(DasmSyntax value)`
+- `void setDasmSyntax(Syntax value)`

     Moira supports the following syntax styles:
-    - `DASM_MOIRA`
+    - `MOIRA` (default)
-        This is the default syntax style.
-It prints the instructions in Motorola syntax.
+        Standard Motorola syntax.
-    - `DASM_MOIRA_MIT`
+    - `MOIRA_MIT`
-        This is a Moira-specific style that prints the instructions in MIT syntax.
+        A Moira-specific variation using MIT syntax.
-    - `DASM_GNU`
+    - `GNU`
-        This style resembles the output of the m68k disassembler integrated in `binutils`.
+        Mimics the output of the m68k disassembler in `binutils`.
-    - `DASM_GNU_MIT`
+    - `GNU_MIT`
-        This style mimics the output of `binutils` when run in MIT mode.
+        Mimics the output of `binutils` when run in MIT mode.
-    - `DASM_MUSASHI`
+    - `MUSASHI`
-        This style reproduces the Musashi disassembler output one-by-one.
+        Reproduces the exact output of the Musashi disassembler.

 - `void setDasmNumberFormat(DasmNumberFormat value)`

-    The number format can be controlled by a variety of parameters which are grouped together in a singe struct:
+    Controls the formatting of numbers in disassembly output.
+The structure below defines the configurable parameters:

     ````c++
     struct DasmNumberFormat
     {
         const char *prefix;         // Prefix for hexidecimal numbers
         u8 radix;                   // 10 (decimal) or 16 (hexadecimal)
         bool upperCase;             // Lettercase for hexadecimal digits A...F
         bool plainZero;             // Determines whether 0 is printed with a prefix
     };
     ````

-- `void setDasmLetterCase(DasmLetterCase value)`
+- `void setDasmLetterCase(LetterCase value)`

     The letter case determines the appearance of mnemonics and register names.
 The following options are availabe:
-    - `DASM_MIXED_CASE`
+    - `MIXED_CASE`
-        The style is determined by the selected syntax style.
+        Uses default case based on the selected syntax style.
-    - `DASM_LOWER_CASE`
+    - `LOWER_CASE`
-        All mnemonics and register names are printed in lowercase.
+        Outputs mnemonics and register names in lowercase.
-    - `DASM_UPPER_CASE`
+    - `UPPER_CASE`
-        All mnemonics and register names are printed in uppercase.
+        Outputs mnemonics and register names in uppercase.

 - `void setDasmIndentation(int value)`

-    Defines the tabulator space between the mnemonic and the rest of the instruction.
+    Adjusts the spacing between the mnemonic and the rest of the instruction for better readability.

 ## Examples

-- Running Moira in vAmiga with syntax style `DASM_MOIRA`
+- Running Moira in vAmiga with syntax style `MOIRA`
     ![Screenshot](../images/dasm_mot.png)

-- Running Moira in vAmiga with syntax style `DASM_MOIRA_MIT`
+- Running Moira in vAmiga with syntax style `MOIRA_MIT`
     ![Screenshot](../images/dasm_mit.png)